‘Shameless’ star Tina Malone nearly escapes jail after posting info of 2 year old James Bulger’s murderer

 The Murder

-James Patrick Bulger was 2 years old who was murdered on 12 February 1993.
+James Patrick Bulger was 2 years old when he was murdered on 12 February 1993.
 Two ten-year-old boys Jon Venables and Robert Thompson were arrested for the abduction, torture, and murder of Bulger.

 Source: thesun (James Patrick Bulger)